FlowingSkiff/DumpToVTK/README.md

 Exit status is always 0 when everything runs fine, and 1 in the event of an error.

 Example for running the test files:
->.\LammpsToVTK -i output.dump -o vtks\OutputVTK -m atomDefinition.in -n 8 -l -t
+>.\DumpToVTK -i output.dump -o vtks\OutputVTK -m atomDefinition.in -n 8 -l -t